The Royal Veterinary College offers several residencies that are world-renowned training programmes for veterinary specialisation.

 The programme is designed for highly motivated veterinary professionals who wish to specialise in a specific clinical field whose goals include:

-- Experience and knowledge by working under supervision in a multi-disciplinary referral hospital.
+- To gain experience and knowledge by working under supervision in a multi-disciplinary referral hospital.

 What attributes do you need to demonstrate to join the programme?